erichfw/balderdash-utilities-plugin/README.md

 - Make sure your NodeJS is at least v16 (`node --version`).
 - `npm i` or `yarn` to install dependencies.
 - `npm run dev` to start compilation in watch mode.
+- `npm run build` to build application

 ## Manually installing the plugin

 - Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.
+- Set powershell `$env:destination1` as location where to install plugin.
+- Deploy as zip folder to location set as `$env:destination2`.
+- `./deploy/deploy.ps1` to copy over to balderdash repository

 ## Improve code quality with eslint (optional)
 - [ESLint](https://eslint.org/) is a tool that analyzes your code to quickly find problems.
 You can run ESLint against your plugin to find common bugs and ways to improve your code.